ideonate/cdsdashboards/docs/chapters/customization/huboptions.rst

 ::

-    c.VariableMixin.voila_template = 'materialstream'
+    c.VariableMixin.voila_template = 'default'

 The template must already be installed in your user Python environment.
+Specify a blank string to instruct no template to be specified on the Voila command line.

 Server Timeouts and Keep Alive
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~